 concept of being unleavened.
 Although Paul didn't use the word

-"holy" he was implying it in 1Cor 5,6-8 when he said a little leaven
+"holy" he implied it in 1Cor 5,6-8 when he said, "A little leaven

 miracles through us, because then He can trust us that we won't tear down what